sebbycake/superlists/README.md

-# Listeefy
+# SimpleList

 A minimalistic general list which allows you to create your own unique list name with a unique URL and create items, as many as you like.

 ## About The Project

 A slew of list apps today provide features that users do not need.
 A **simple user interface** that enables you to take down your items and tasks straightaway is sometimes all that you might need.
 Too many features just clutter things up.
-And Listeefy is built with that in mind.
+And SimpleList is built with that in mind.

 ### Features